-- (i) The minimum duration of the M. Engg. program in ICE shall be three semesters of 6 months each.
-A candidate for the M. Engg. degree in ICE must complete all requirements for the degree within three and half academic years from the date of his/her first admission. - (ii) Teaching for the courses is reckoned in terms of credits within the following guidelines:
+(i) The minimum duration of the M. Sc.
+Engg. program in ICE shall be three semesters of 6 months each.
+A candidate for the M. Sc.
+Engg. degree in

-Contact hour (for 1 credit)
+ICE must complete all requirements for the degree within three and half academic years from the date of his/her first admission.

-: 1 hour a week
+(ii) Teaching for the courses is reckoned in terms of credits within the following guidelines:

-: 2 - 3 hours a week
+Nature of course Contact hour (for 1 credit)

-: 2-3 hours a week
+Theoretical Lecture : 1 hour a week

-: 4 days of field work
+Thesis : 3 hours a week

 For other fractions of credit, proportionality shall be applied.